|Purpose:||Culture, History, Spirituality|

 Enjoy breakfast at the hotel.
 Free time to take our Signature Option or to continue enjoying Kathmandu on your own.
 In the afternoon you’ll be picked-up for you transfer to the airport for your onward journey.
 [B]

-Signature Option: At the appointed time you’ll be transferred to the airport to board today’s 45 minute flight over the Himalayas.
+Signature Option: Air Tour of Mount Everest: At the appointed time you’ll be transferred to the airport to board today’s 45-minute flight over the Himalayas.
 The Himalayan range fascinates and awes visitors to Nepal, and is one the country’s major attractions.
-Fly above the clouds and see the vast Himalayan rang for an unobstructed views from a guaranteed window seat.
+Fly above the clouds and see the vast Himalayan rang for an unobstructed view from a guaranteed window seat.
 Marvel at the views of Mount Everest, the highest peak in the world at 29,029 feet.
 Besides Mount Everest, you’ll see a number of the world’s other highest peaks, including Lhotse, Nuptse, Amadablam, Chamlang, Makalu, Gauri Shankar, Langtang Lirung, Annapurna, Manasalu, Ganesh, and Kanchenjunga.
 You’ll fly on a modern Jetstream 41 in comfort and with a guaranteed window seat!
 Take in breathtaking views from an altitude of about 25,000 feet.
 You can enjoy a seemingly endless chain of snow-capped peaks as you fly above the clouds, and over glaciers and lakes, rivers, and gorges.
 After landing you’ll be transferred back to your hotel.

 [B] = Breakfast